JohnSloan8/abair/README.md

 The design for the Abair website follows the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle).

-Code is minimal, modular, with clear documentation in a logical structure.
+Code should be minimal, modular, with clear documentation and arranged in a logical structure.

 The tools employed, e.g. [React](https://reactjs.org/), [Supabase](https://supabase.com/), are widely used, well maintained and with comprehensive documentation.